Cibecue, Arizona: Transportation

 Cibecue Airport is a public use general aviation airport located four nautical miles (7 km) southeast of the central business district of Cibecue.

 The White Mountain Apache Tribe operates the Fort Apache Connection Transit, which provides local bus service.

 Education

 The area is served by the Whiteriver Unified School District, and the Dishchii' Bikoh Community School.

 Dishchii'bikoh Community School, (Note: after the Western Apache name for Cibecue) also called the Cibecue Community School, is a small K-12, grant-funded day school in Cibecue, Arizona.
-It is run by the Fort Apache Agency, a division of the Bureau of Indian Affairs.
+It is run by the Fort Apache Agency and is funded by the Bureau of Indian Education.
 (Note: The Arizona Interscholastic Association lists it as the Fort Apache Agency School District in its directory of member high schools.)
 The school's superintendent is Juan Aragon.
 The school is subdivided into an elementary, middle, and high school, each with a separate principal.

 Media

 Cibecue is the focus of the seminal ethnography by Keith H. Basso entitled "Portraits of the 'Whiteman': Linguistic play and cultural symbols among the Western Apache" (1979).